comyrez/Cosmin-Rezmerita/README.md

 ***

+### Other activities

+* I attended a series of workshops held by RoWeb - DCS where I learnt more about Agile methodologies and it's principles and I witnessed at the development cycle of a software solution.
+I also learnt about the importance of using versioning systems (Git) and building systems (Maven).
+We were told about coding style principles, as well (Keep it Simple, Stupid, Principle of Least Surprise, Single Responsibility Principle, Convention over Configuration).

 ### Resources
 * Recently I discovered an interesting book that is currently on my *to read list*.
 The book is called *Thinking in Java* by *Bruce Eckel*.
 * As another documentation resource I would include the *Stack Overflow* website.
 I believe that almost every programmer that runs into trouble will find at least a part of the answear here.